Distinguished Professor Emeritus, and Counsel to the WMU-Cooley Innocence Project

 - Mitchell-Cichon, Marla L., "What Mom Would Have Wanted: Lessons Learned from an Elder Law Clinic About Achieving Clients' Estate-Planning Goals," 10 Elder LJ 289 (2002).

-- Mitchell-Cichon, Marla L., "Teaching the Law Student to Become a Lawyer: How Personal Perceptions Form Realities and Impact on Our Role as lawyer," 2 TM Cooley J Prac& Clin L 135 (1998)
+- Mitchell-Cichon, Marla L., "Teaching the Law Student to Become a Lawyer: How Personal Perceptions Form Realities and Impact on Our Role as a lawyer," 2 TM Cooley J Prac& Clin L 135 (1998)

 - Mitchell, Marla L., "Beyond a Book Review: Using Clinical Scholarship In Our Teaching" (Review of "Ethical Problems Facing the Criminal Defense Lawyer).
 2 CLINICAL L REV 251 (Fall 1995).